Delmonicos/charger-node/Web3-Grant/milestone2/Article.md

 Finally, ISO15118 proposes a security management via a PKI (Public Key Infrastructure) management architecture allowing the exchange of keys and certificates between players.
 This problematic requirement lies in the tree-like aspect of the certification authorities, which necessarily implies a hierarchical governance involving strategic thinking, each player wanting to be above the others, and blocking a rapid acceptation of this kind of governance.

 With Delmonicos, we are creating a new generation of software that will make any equipped charging station natively compatible with the aforementioned standards and open to any kind of payment.
 Our highly modular solution can be adapted to the market choices and evolutions.
-If the PKI architecture is the final player's choice, we could propose a governance compatible with it, but, if the market could not accept it, we could propose an alternative which will be compatible with the others axes of the ISO 15118.
+If the PKI architecture is the final sector's choice, we could propose a governance compatible with it, but, if the market could not accept it, we could propose an alternative which will be compatible with the others axes of the ISO 15118.

 ## Delmonicos inside
 Delmonicos wants to make the world of e-mobility easier and will allow each electric vehicle driver to be able to charge at any smart charging station without any fear or doubt about the cost they will be charged.